Bird watching

 - Weekends: Morning to Evening (dependant on volunteer availability)

+From the bird hide, you might see kingfishers, grebes, herons, or egrets.
+In winter, you can also see birds like sandpipers and teals.
+Sometimes very rare birds, like avocets or ospreys, visit too.
 There is also a spot called the ‘Rest ‘n’ View’.
 It is a screen with bird feeders nearby.
 Birds like tits, chaffinches, and nuthatches come here to eat.
 It is a nice place to stop, rest, and watch the birds.

 Fishing